hequn8128/flink/docs/dev/table/tableApi.md

         <span class="label label-info">Result Updating</span>
       </td>
       <td>
         <p>Similar to a <b>GroupBy Aggregation</b>.
 Groups the rows on the grouping keys with a following running table aggregation operator to aggregate rows group-wise.
 The difference from an AggregateFunction is that TableAggregateFunction may return 0 or more records for a group.
 You have to close the "flatAggregate" with a select statement.
-And the select statement does not support * and aggregate functions.</p>
+And the select statement does not support aggregate functions.</p>
 {% highlight java %}
 TableAggregateFunction tableAggFunc = new MyTableAggregateFunction();
 tableEnv.registerFunction("myTableAggFunc", tableAggFunc);